 Modern life isn’t very relaxing.
-Work, relationships, and personal obligations can be stressful and overwhelming.
+Work, relationships, and personal obligations can be stressful and leave you feeling overwhelmed.
 In spite of how difficult it may seem to make time for yourself, it’s important to set aside the time and attend to your mental wellbeing.
 Knowing how to relax is a skill.
 It sounds easy but in execution, it can take a while to finally reach a place where you feel completely at peace.

 Why it’s important to know how to relax

 Relaxation has numerous benefits, including improving both your mental and physical health.
-Relaxation should be a part of everyone’s lifestyle and daily routine.
-Our bodies and minds not only have a limit on their energy, but also their capacity to stay on and 100%.
+Relaxation should be a part of everyone’s lifestyle and morning routine.
+Our bodies and minds have a limit on their energy.

 Relaxing gives you the ability to think with more clarity, which can help you to make better decisions.
 The more you relax, the better you will be at responding to future situations that can be potentially stressful.
-Relaxation can also contribute to a healthier body, providing you with more energy and saving you visits to the doctor.
+Relaxation can also contribute to a healthier body, providing you with more energy and saving you money on doctor visits.

 Without proper relaxation routines, we can burn out, become agitated, become more prone to making mistakes, and just feel overall more miserable.
 Knowing how to relax can buy you back energy, time, and focus.
 Plus, it just feels great to kick back and unwind from the troubles of daily life.